Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7-React-Router-Navigation/assets/lesson-7-React-Router-Navigation.md

 Start to build your routing demo admin dashboard.
 You’re going to use `create-react-app` again to quickly provide a scaffolded starting point.

+### Requirements

+1. Follow guided learning
+2. Create code for each hook

 ### Project Setup

 Open a terminal window and navigate to the parent folder you want to create the new project in.
 Next, type the `create-react-app` command as follows: